noodlewerk/NWPusher/README.md

 Feedback Service
 ----------------
 The feedback service is part of the Apple Push Notification Service.
 The feedback service is basically a list containing device tokens that became invalid.
 Apple recommends that you read from the feedback service once every 24 hours, and no longer send notifications to listed devices.
+Note that this can be used to find out who removed your app from their device.

 Communication with the feedback service can be done with the `NWPushFeedback` class.
-First connect using one of the `-connect*` methods:
+First connect using one of the `connect` methods:

 ```objective-c
     NSURL *url = [NSBundle.mainBundle URLForResource:@"pusher.p12" withExtension:nil];